Can you freeze oatmeal? You can and you should! Especially if your mornings are hectic breakfast is often an afterthought.

 Stick the entire muffin pan in a large freezer bag.
 A 2 gallon reusable freezer bag should work well.
 You want to use a freezer bag so the oats do not accumulate too much water or frost.
 Now, stick everything in the freezer for a few hours or overnight.

-Once frozen, remove your oatmeal from the freezer and pop each puck into a large freezer bag.
+Once frozen, remove your oatmeal from the freezer.
+Remove your oatmeal from the muffin pan and pop each puck into a large freezer bag.
 You can use the same one the pan was in or opt for smaller ones.

 Common questions